KatiLee/Reading-Notes/README.md

 # Introduction
 Hi, I am Kati Lee and I am currently a student at the DeltaV School for coding in Cedar Rapids, Iowa.

+The following pages will contain my notes and takeaways from 102.

 ## Reading-Notes-Review

 ### Table of Contents